Gods. What is meant by that word?

 - The RPG has Elune as by far the most powerful character in the setting, with a challenge rating set over 80.
 Since specifics about Elune are unknown, it's a mystery whether she has influence in any other part of the universe.

-- In God of War the Gods are superpowered individuals that are not quite immortal, as Kratos is quite willing to prove.
+- In God of War the Greek Gods are not quite immortal, as Kratos is quite willing to prove.
 In a way this is consistent with Classical Mythology, in which the god's immortality was dependent on who was telling the story.
+Regardless, they're phenomenally powerful and intrinsically tied to whatever their sphere of influence is, and should any of them perish the element or concept they rule over would go catastrophically out of control.

 - In the Disciples series, each major race has their own deity.
 For humans, it's a little more complex, as they were created by Bethrezen, the favored angel of Highfather.
 However, after the fall of Bethrezen (he was set up by other angels), Highfather took over as the deity of humans.
 He is more often referred to as the Celestial Lord in Disciples III.
 The dwarves were created by and worship Wotan, who gets pissed off at the drop of a horned helmet and teaches his "children" Steam Punk-level technology and runic magic.
 The elves were created by Gallean, and they used to worship him and his girlfriend Solonielle, who also created the merfolk.
 That is, until Wotan killed Gallean, and Solonielle's attempts to save her lover resulted in her becoming the goddess of the undead.
 Bethrezen, driven mad by the hate and imprisonment, created demons and sent them to destroy the world.
 Other lesser gods are mentioned, such as the creator of the greenskins.